ADHD Guide

 The solution isn’t finding better individual tools.
 It’s finding a system where everything lives together, designed by the same brain, using the same logic.

-Five templates.
+Seven designed PDF systems — guides plus workbooks with print-and-keep pages.
 Each one handles a different area of ADHD life.
-All built in Google Sheets.
-All using the same design principles.
+All using the same design principles, all in one instant download.

-ADHD Budget Tracker.
+Budget Reset (10 pages).
 Money and ADHD are a rough combination.
-This tracker auto-categorizes your spending so you never have to decide whether that Target run was “household” or “personal.”
-It shows you where your money goes without requiring daily input, and it visualizes spending patterns in a way that makes the numbers feel real without feeling shameful.
+Simple categories so you can see where your money goes without agonizing over whether that Target run was “household” or “personal.”
+A quick weekly review — not daily input — makes the numbers feel real without feeling shameful.

-These five templates weren’t chosen randomly.
-They cover the five areas where ADHD creates the most daily friction: thought management, time planning, money management, deadline awareness, and impulse regulation.
+These systems weren’t chosen randomly.
+They cover the areas where ADHD creates the most daily friction: thought management, time planning, money, meals, evenings, family logistics, and work.
 Research on ADHD executive function consistently points to these domains as the primary sources of stress and underperformance.

 The Real Value of a Bundle